Home page

 Early Career Researchers

-A range of grants are available for early career researchers at University of Melbourne including McKenzie Postdoctoral Fellowships.
-The School of Ecosystem and Forest Sciences is keen to support applications for Discovery Early Career Researcher Awards (DECRA).
+A range of grants are available for early career researchers at University of Melbourne including McKenzie Postdoctoral Research Fellowships.
+The School of Agriculture, Food and Ecosystem Sciences is also keen to support applications for Discovery Early Career Researcher Awards (DECRA) and international fellowship schemes.

 Visitors

 Visitors are always welcome.
 We’re based in Biosciences 1 (Building 123) at Parkville, University of Melbourne.
-We run a weekly lab meeting on Monday afternoon that we encourage visitors to attend.
+We run a weekly lab meeting and encourage visitors to attend.
 For longer visits, we can point you to some schemes for visiting fellowships.
 Please contact Luke Kelly directly if you’re interested in visiting us.